By Angela Franks

 Sanger’s progressivism was no hindrance to her embrace of eugenics; elite eugenicists were usually progressives.
 Eugenics was the enlightened way to a better world: It supposedly got at the roots of social problems.

 Think of it this way: If you are a neo-Malthusian, you are convinced that all the world’s problems–war, poverty, etc.–are due to women having too many babies.
+(For reasons this view is simplistic, do a web-search for “population and economic growth,” but in the meantime stay with me.)
 It’s good for society to slow the reproduction of the poor and stupid (remember, you are a neo-Malthusian).
 What is good for society must be encouraged.

 But if someone is truly “unfit,” he or she is too stupid or out-of-control to stop reproducing voluntarily.
 So, as Sanger wrote in 1921, governments should “attempt to restrain, either by force or persuasion, the moron and the imbecile from producing his large family of feeble-minded offspring.”